Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Correlation Plots/height/#Description.md

-# Correlation Plot of Emission Rates and Height
+# Correlation plots of emission rates and body height

-The plots show the Emission rates of particles and water and the subject's height.
+The plots show the emission rates of particles and water vs. the individual's body height.